David B. Wong

-David Wong is an American philosopher.
+David B. Wong is an American philosopher.
 He is the Susan Fox Beischer and George D. Beischer Professor of Philosophy at Duke University.
 Wong has done work in ethics, moral psychology, comparative ethics, and Chinese philosophy.
 He is known for his defense of a version of moral relativism.

 Wong earned his Ph.D. from Princeton University in 1977 under the supervision of Gilbert Harman and his Bachelor of Arts degree from Macalester College in 1971.

 He is the author of the book Natural Moralities: A Defense of Pluralistic Relativism, published in 2006.